SumiSastri/to-do-list-react/README.md

 export default Card;
 ```
+Change the port on your server.js file to 3001 so that you can de-bug if either backend or frontend not working as intented

 Create the cardList component with a map function to map through the cards - state can be used now in this component as well as the card component

 ```